Muterra/doc-golix/spec.md

 We recommend using a sufficiently strong random number generator to produce a 32-bit nonce, padding the result out with zeros to achieve 65B-length.
 The availability of the resultant dynamic address should then be verified against the binder's preferred persistence providers.
 The weaker the random number generator, the more important the verification.

-### 7. MUID count
+### 7. Targets length

-An integer count of the bound MUIDs.
+The length, in bytes, of the list of targets.

 ### 8. Target MUIDs

 An ordered list of the MUIDs for each frame.
 If the dynamic binding is being used as a buffered object, sort in ascending order of recency (ie, oldest first).

-### 9. Address algorithm
+### 9. Dynamic address algorithm

 See above for description.
+Applies to the dynamic hash.

 ### 10. Dynamic hash